AniketUndalekar1997/Organizational-Charts/README.md

 # Organizational-Charts
-1. An Heirarchial organizational charts with filter, slider, staff image in django.
+1. An Heirarchial organizational charts with filter, slider, staff image.

 2. this app developed using Orgchart-master javascript library.
+3. Developed in Django.